sdvdxl/influxdb.com/content/blog/2015/10/20/testing_tsm.md

 ## Test Environments

 We run this kind of testing on a mixture of systems -- [AWS EC2](https://aws.amazon.com/ec2/) instances, [Digital Ocean](https://www.digitalocean.com/) droplets, and physical machines.
 Physical machines are a particularly important part of our test infrastructure as they allow us to focus on our software -- after all nothing is changing between test runs except our code.
-We don't have to worry about [noisy neighbours](http://www.liquidweb.com/blog/index.php/why-aws-is-bad-for-small-organizations-and-users/) or busy networks.
-Running on physical hardware allows us to rule out all factors except the ones we control.
+We don't have to worry about [noisy neighbours](http://www.liquidweb.com/blog/index.php/why-aws-is-bad-for-small-organizations-and-users/) or busy networks -- running on physical hardware allows us to rule out all factors except the ones we control.
 But, of course, testing with cloud environments is very important since so many of our users run InfluxDB systems in such environments.

 We also use [Ansible](http://www.ansible.com/) for our test system deployment and configuration management.